 Since most companies offer nationwide coverage, rates for final expense insurance usually aren’t dictated by where you live.
 Your rate will depend on your:

 - General health

-Most final expense policies are between $10,000 and $20,000, which is enough to cover cremation or funeral costs.
+Most Texas final expense policies are between $10,000 and $20,000, which is enough to cover cremation services or funeral costs.
 You might be able to find a company that offers a $50,000 policy.

 If you’ve had any major health issues or are taking any severe medications, you may not qualify for a basic final expense plan.
-Fortunately, many companies offer final expense plans for those who can’t qualify due to health reasons.
+Fortunately, many companies offer financial assistance plans for those who can’t qualify due to health reasons.
 When this happens, the monthly premium is normally higher and there’s a waiting period before the whole benefit is able to be paid out.